warrickbayman/Loom/readme.md

 $something = someFunctionWithTime(7200);
 ```

-The `5400` here is meaningless.
+The `7200` is meaningless.
+Seconds?
+Hours?
+Years?
 So I started Loom to wrap numbers when working with time constants in a way that was readable:

 ```php
 $loom = Loom::make()->fromHours(2);